Snowflake-Labs/sfquickstarts/site/sfguides/src/data_teams_with_dbt_cloud/data_teams_with_dbt_cloud.md

 ![successful run](assets/successful_run_2.png)

 13. Now let’s visually confirm the objects in Snowflake.
-Switch to the Snowflake UI and refresh database objects.
+Switch to the Snowflake UI (classic console) and refresh database objects.
 Expand the database `PC_DBT_WH`.
 Then the development schema with your first initial and last name.
 And lastly Tables and Views.
 You should see the table `MY_FIRST_DBT_MODEL`  and the view `MY_SECOND_DBT_MODEL`.

 ![successful run](assets/successful_run_3.png)